 Gag gifts are usually inexpensive novelty items intended to get a laugh.
-Often, a gag gift is an impulsive buy when something funny instantly brings a friend or family member to mind; this could be anything from cartoon character boxer shorts to a coffee mug with a hilarious one-liner.
-In most cases, gag gifts aren't very practical, but that isn't their purpose.
+They're often impulsive buys when something funny instantly brings a friend or family member to mind; this could be anything from cartoon character boxer shorts to a coffee mug with a hilarious one-liner.
+In most cases, these items aren't very practical, but that isn't their purpose.
 There doesn't have to be an occasion to present someone with a gag gift, although they aren't always appropriate for some events.

-The faces of past and present presidents are often found on gag gifts along with political satire.
-Cartoon characters, infamous sayings, and off-color innuendos are all standard faire.
-While many gag gifts are silly or cute, others can be sexually suggestive; it's important for the gift giver to consider the person receiving the gift, as well as the occasion, before choosing such a present.
+The faces of past and present politicians are often found on gag gifts, along with political satire.
+Cartoon characters, infamous sayings, and off-color innuendos are all standard fare.
+While many gifts are silly or cute, others can be sexually suggestive; it's important for the gift giver to consider the person receiving the gift, as well as the occasion, before choosing such a present.
 A gag gift for a friend's bachelor party can be much more suggestive than one given during a family birthday celebration.

 Food-related gag gifts are also popular.
 Bacon-flavored dental floss or bubble gun have gained in popularity, as have many bacon items.
 Zombie products are also easy to find, with products labeled as zombie jerky, skin, and blood — really colored beef jerky, dried seaweed, and energy drinks — all available.
 For the discriminating palate, there's always the canned unicorn.